 CalBRACE: California Building Resilience Against Climate Effects

-The California Department of Public Health (CDPH) has selected the County of San Diego Health and Human Services Agency (HHSA) to be a pilot site for the State’s CalBRACE (Building Resilience Against Climate Effects) Local Health Department (LHD) Partnership program.
-Launched in 2014, this two-year initiative is funded by the Centers for Disease Control and Prevention (CDC).
+The California Department of Public Health (CDPH) selected the County of San Diego Health and Human Services Agency (HHSA) to be a pilot site for the State’s CalBRACE (Building Resilience Against Climate Effects) Local Health Department (LHD) Partnership program.
+Launched in 2014, this two-year initiative was funded by the Centers for Disease Control and Prevention (CDC).